The signs of heroin addiction can manifest in different ways.

 Changes in Actions:

 Many heroin addicts will experience weight loss and develop odd sleeping patterns.
-The effect will also impact speech, often causing slurring and incoherence.
+Their drug use will also impact speech, often causing slurring and incoherence.

-Since there are various methods to take heroin, the signs of heroin paraphernalia may differ from addict to addict.
-Since heroin comes in powder form, a common sign is tiny plastic bags or wrappers.
+Since there are various methods to take heroin, the signs of heroin paraphernalia may differ from person to person.
+Since heroin comes in powder form, a common sign of use is tiny plastic bags or wrappers.

 If the individual is injecting the drug, there will be syringes and some type of tying-off mechanism, like a rubber tube or even a belt.